-The resources below provide information on beach monitoring methods for both pathogens in recreational waters and marine debris.
+The resources provide information on beach monitoring methods for both pathogens in recreational waters and marine debris.
 These resources can help beach managers strengthen beach monitoring efforts, improve the safety of swimmers and detect and prevent marine debris.

 Beach Act Grants